 Can General Dentists Extract Wisdom Teeth as Well as an Oral Surgeon?

 Simple answer: it depends. 🙂

 I know some general dentists who are better than many oral surgeons, but that’s pretty rare.
 Oral surgeons get a TON of additional training and education, and they are both prepared and equipped to deal with all possible complications.
 That’s why most general dentists prefer to let the surgeons do it.
-I can easy ones it as well as the surgeons whom I recommend, but beyond that, it’s a different story.
+I can extract easy ones it as well as the surgeons whom I recommend, but beyond that, it’s a different story.

 Do You Need Your Wisdom Teeth?

 Remember the article I mentioned at the beginning about a “wisdom tooth scam?”
-C’mon…that article, while based on real facts, makes several ridiculous errors of logic:
+C’mon…that article, while based on real facts, makes some ridiculous errors of logic:

 - Just because you don’t “need” your wisdom teeth taken out, doesn’t mean that you “need” to keep them, either.

 - Just because doctors make money when they perform the procedure, does not mean that’s the only reason they doing it.

 - Just because you don’t like the reasons that the American Association of Oral & Maxillofacial Surgeons provides for taking out wisdom, doesn’t mean they’re not valid.